 On the outside, we looked like the happiest, most perfect couple.
 On the inside… Every hour of every day, I needed to know where he was.
 I needed all of the proverbial and literal receipts.
-I needed to know the how and the why and the who and the what for.
-My lowest and most embarrassing low was asking for photographic proof of where he was.
+I needed to know the how’s and the why’s and the who’s and the what for.
+My lowest and most embarrassing point was when I texted him asking for photographic proof of where he was.

-I hated who I had become – the worst kind of mommy/manager/checker-upper nightmare ever.
+I hated who I had become – the worst kind of parole officer/manager/checker-upper nightmare ever.